 Valve-Sparing Root Replacement: Removal of the damaged section of aorta, while preserving the aortic valve.
 Since the aortic valve remains intact, anticoagulation therapy (to prevent blood clots) is not required.

-Columbia Bioroot: Replacement of the aortic root and valve with a novel stentless biologic aortic root-valve conduit developed by Dr. Stewart.
+Columbia Bioroot: Replacement of the aortic root and valve with a novel stentless biologic aortic root-valve conduit developed by surgeons in our program.
 This option provides patients with important advantages over the other available options.

 Homograft root replacement: Removal of the aorta and the aortic valve, as well as the attachment of the coronary arteries.
 The aortic root is then reconstructed with the aid of a cadaveric human (homograft) aorta.
 The use of a human replacement valve eliminates the need for anticoagulation, provides superior blood circulation (hemodynamic function), and may offer longer freedom from reoperation than animal tissue alternatives.